 Probably the easiest way to control teen insurance premiums is to make sure they’re driving a safe car.
 Some cars are also cheaper to insure than others, and used cars always carry a lower premium than brand new ones.
 Check out Cars.com for reviews on the safest cars for teens.
 Some of the cars that insurance companies love most include the Honda CR-V and the Subaru Outback.
+So, when you are looking for their first car, whether that’s online or at some of your local car dealers, make sure to find out about safety features of any you like the look of so that you can make an informed choice.

 You can also exercise some control over your insurance premiums once your teenager is added to the policy by raising your deductibles.
 Maybe you’ve always carried low deductibles on your policy like $500.
 This means that the insurance company forks over cash once a claim tops that mark.
 If you raise your deductible to $1,000 or higher, that lessens the insurance company’s exposure and that’s a development they always like.